 I remember the feeling of traveling alone when I was only 16.
 Well it wasn't technically a solo trip--the rest of the family were already in Hong Kong and I had to follow after my finals--but I still remember the thrill of going to the airport, checking in my luggage, going through immigrations and finally… Continue reading How to Apply for DSWD Minor Travel Clearance in Cebu

 THIS BLOG POST HAS BEEN RECENTLY UPDATED ON SEPTEMBER 2018.
 For a lot of travelers, nightlife is ineluctably part of their itinerary.
 Sure, sightseeing and tours are a great way to see the city–but how do you truly know a city unless you’ve seen the night lights… unless you’ve mingled with the locals?
 To upcoming tourists … Continue reading 2018 Cebu nightlife guide

 During my travels, I've been constantly approached and asked where I come from.
 For fun, I make a game out of it to let them guess.
 Most commonly, I've been perceived to be Thai.
 I've also been thought to be: Singaporean, Nepali, Kazakhstani, and on rare occasions, Chinese or Japanese.
 But never Filipino.
-When I tell them my real identity … Continue reading The Filipino Traveler Identity Crisis
+When I tell them my real identity (like Batman), two reactions … Continue reading The Filipino Identity Crisis

 Siargao is paradise for surfers--- and non-surfers, too.
 If you don't surf, there's more to Siargao then just surfing.
 Of course, I would highly recommend that you make 'learn to surf' a top priority on your itinerary, but if it's really not your thing, here are some activities you can do beyond surfing.